Austria

 Concept and Regulation in Austria

-Prior to 2010, Austria had no specific transfer pricing legislation.
-Therefore, the Austrian Finance Ministry published the Austrian Transfer Pricing Guidelines for the first time, which are based on the 2010 OECD Guidelines concerning this matter through the Administrative Decree BMF-GZ 010221/2522-IV/4/2010, on 28 October 2010.
+Before 2010, Austria had no specific transfer pricing legislation.
+Therefore, the Austrian Finance Ministry published the Austrian Transfer Pricing Guidelines for the first time, which are based on the 2010 OECD Guidelines concerning this matter through the Administrative Decree BMF-GZ 010221/2522-IV/4/2010, on October 28, 2010.

 Considerable additions have been made, such as the incorporation of EAS (Envimet Analytical Systems) from the relevant Austrian tax authorities for transfer pricing purposes.